-Vegemite is an acquired taste … but who knows how much longer this Aussie icon will survive with the competition from Aussie legend Dick Smith’s OZEMITE?
+Vegemite is an acquired taste.
+Who knows how much longer this Aussie icon will survive with the competition from Aussie legend Dick Smith’s OZEMITE?
 But whatever happens, the Vegemite TV commercial from the 1950’s is a classic!!

 Whales!
 Stretches of Australia’s extensive coastline are perfect for whale-watching in the right season.
-The Southern Right Whale nursery in the Great Australian Bight is a good place to start, but there’s opportunities all around OZ … like this whale offshore from WA’s Quobba!
+The Southern Right Whale nursery in the Great Australian Bight is a good place to start, but there’s opportunities all around OZ.

 A Xanthorrhoea by any other name is Australia’s most well known wildflower – the Grass Tree, able to withstand bushfires and live for hundreds of years!